 System shall display the actions that can be performed on each message upon hovering on the message.
 Following actions can be performed on each status based on the status.

 Queued

-Option to view all the messages in the queue, u‘Queued’ system should
+Option to view all the messages in the queue, upon hovering on the ‘Queued’ status, system should display the pending processing time in a tooltip.